r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 But, given the circumstances, it would nonetheless seem that I am just the Servant for the job.

 **Holmes:**
-So, you weren't part of the Spirit Origin graph? {(M) Mr. /(F) Ms. } Fujimaru has never met you before, eh?
+So, you weren't part of the Spirit Origin graph? [♂ Mr. /♀ Ms. ] Fujimaru has never met you before, eh?

 **Holmes:**
-Then it must have been the land itself crying out for help that brought you here, rather than a bond with {(M) him /(F) her}.
+Then it must have been the land itself crying out for help that brought you here, rather than a bond with [♂ him /♀ her].

 **Holmes:**
 It would seem that the existing Heroic Spirits cannot easily materialize in this world.